tranhelen/tranhelen/_drafts/2016-12-12-dateswithlucy.md

 ## The Results

-During the month, I smiled a bit more, I asked about people's lives more often, I felt less social anxiety, and I was friendlier overall.
+During the month, I was happier, more open, more productive on _some_ days, more creative on _some_ days, and friendlier overall.
 In general, Lucy made me more open and this has been echoed by many dosers.

 The only negative side effect I noted is that it tends to make me less hungry.
 Since this impedes my fitness goals I stopped.
 In the end, micro-dosing was enjoyable but it wasn't making enough marked improvements in my life to justify continuing it.